jodoedjr/WorkoutTracker/README.md

 ## Description

-WorkoutTracker uses Mongoose/MongoDB Atlas to track stats about the users workout regimen.
+WorkoutTracker uses Mongoose/MongoDB Atlas to track stats about the user's workout regimen.
 Users can add resistance(weights) or cardio exercises to an existing workout, create a new workout, or view stats for the week (starting on the most recent Sunday).

 ## Table of Contents